 We hold investments in equity and debt securities in both our qualified defined benefit pension plans and a rabbi trust for our nonqualified defined benefit pension plan.
-We estimate total contributions to our pension plans in 2016 of approximately \$16 million, which is comparable to the \$15.7 million of contributions in 2015.
+We estimate total contributions to our pension plans in 2016 of approximately \$25 million in comparison to the \$15.7 million of contributions in 2015.
 Future increases or decreases in pension liabilities and required cash contributions are highly dependent on changes in interest rates and the actual return on plan assets.